Arkhaven logo

 Chapter 14 – Artistically Bankrupt

-Meanwhile Rose was struggling to get through six days of lessons each week, at least four hours a day.
-Taumdays were completely booked from early morning to early night.
-No chance to visit her new friends.
+Meanwhile, Rose was struggling to get through six days of lessons each week, at least four hours a day.
+Thaumdays were completely booked from early morn to night, leaving no chance to visit her new friends.

-On her one day a week off from college she rested, staying at home and catching up on household tasks.
-Usually Valentina would join her and they would joke and laugh, or have deep philosophical discussions.
+On her one day a week off from college she rested, staying home and catching up on household tasks.
+Valentina joined her and they would joke and laugh, or have deep philosophical discussions.

-Most days she took up post outside Paragon's Cup; there was always a good crowd there, plenty of traffic.
-Usually she went home with a decent amount of coins in her pocket, especially now that people knew to expect her.
+Most days she took up her now-customary post outside Paragon's Cup; there was always a good crowd there, plenty of traffic.
+Usually she went home with a decent weight of coins in her pocket, especially now that people knew to expect her.

-Sunsouldays before school she liked to go a residential square and play devotions around dawn.
-Moving into winter, dawn was coming later and later, the weather was turning colder and wetter, the winds were picking up.
+Sunsouldays before school, she liked to go to a residential square and play devotions around dawn.
+Moving into winter, dawn was coming later and later, the weather was turning colder and wetter, and the winds were picking up.
 The residents of Ansovald Square valued her presence.
-Most mornings she would get warm breakfast and tea, brought to her by a housekeeper or kid.
-Once she’d been gifted a slim volume of sheet music and been invited to play at a soiree.
+Most mornings she gratefully enjoyed a warm breakfast and hot tea, brought to her by a housekeeper or local child.
+Once she had been gifted a slim volume of sheet music and invited to play at a soiree.

-She’d accepted that invitation.
-The pay had been spectacular, the food had been better, and the compliments heartfelt.
-She’d played what she knew, easy country tunes, some devotions, some of the classical pieces from the gifted booklet.
-It had been wonderful to see people enjoying themselves while she provided the backdrop.
+She accepted that invitation.
+The pay had been spectacular, the food even better, and the compliments heartfelt.
+She had played what she knew: easy country tunes, some devotions, some of the classical pieces from the gifted booklet.
+It had been wonderful to see people enjoying themselves while she provided the acoustic backdrop.
 She loved that she could inspire joy in people.
-It made the struggle of Bardic almost worth it.
+It made her struggles at Bardic almost worth it.

-Almost, because the college library, which she'd hoped would be a fount of wisdom, was yet another disappointment.
-As a first year student her access was limited to a section of the ground floor isles.
-Only second years and higher had access to the whole collection.
-First years could gain the privilege, if they completed an extra course on social science.
+Almost, because the college library that she had hoped would be a font of wisdom, was yet another disappointment.
+As a first-year student, her access was limited to a specific section of the ground-floor aisles.
+Only second-years and higher had access to the whole collection.
+First-years could gain the privilege, if they completed an extra course on social science.
 She wasn’t going to bother for a course that would just make her more miserable for having to jump through hoops.

-More than once Rose marvelled over the bureaucracy and rules that made life difficult for everyone.
-She’d found out there was an entire wing filled with administrative staff, doing Sunfather knew what with their hours.
+More than once, Rose marvelled over the bureaucracy and rules that made life difficult for everyone.
+She discovered there was an entire wing filled with administrative staff, doing Sunfather knew what with their hours.
 Most menial tasks had long since been replaced by thaumic instruments and memory-crystals.

 But Rose had no time to figure out what the administration staff was or wasn’t doing.
 Brittany kept taking centre stage.
-The diva had a clique of groupies hanging around, serving her like sycophants.
-It would have been funny, if Rose hadn’t been a victim of their pranks.
-Her bookbag – and those of a few others – had been emptied through the cafeteria.
+The diva had a clique of simpering hangers-on following her every move, serving her like sycophants.
+It would probably have been funny if Rose hadn’t been a victim of their pranks.
+Her bookbag – and those of a few other students – had been emptied throughout the cafeteria.
 Papers waiting for grading had been strewn in the fountain.
-Little personal items – like pens, pins, pictures – had gone suspiciously missing.
+Little personal items – like pens, pins, pictures – had suspiciously gone missing.

-There hadn't been any more physical altercations like the pulling of her hair.
-For now.
+There hadn't been any more physical altercations like the pulling of her hair, though.
+For now, at least.

 Brittany had been getting nastier.
-The other ‘Fair Fields’ kids had gotten some attention, but for some reason Rose was a favourite.
+The other Fairfields kids had been targeted to some extent, but Rose seemed to be a favourite for some reason.

-As proven by the song they’d made up about her.
+As proven by the song they had made up about her.

 It was a Paladay.
 Rose hurried unsuspectingly into the practicum room.
 She had skipped a tube because the first one was too full to hop into.
-The second one had been late because of an accident earlier on the track; a thaumatic engine had runover a hand cart full of apples and crushed two kids that had to be revived on the spot.
+The second one had been late because of an accident earlier on the track; a thaumatic engine had run over a handcart full of apples and crushed two kids, who had had to be revived on the spot.

 The teacher, a human man in his thirties with a smile so slick he could grease an axle, called one of them to the podium.

-The kid with his untrained alto started jabbering away about the war and women soldiers using men to their benefit.
+In his untrained alto, the hapless student on stage started jabbering away about the war and women soldiers using men to their benefit.

-The next girl up wasn’t much better.
-At least her skills at the harp was above entry-level.
-The subject of the song as unclear to everyone, but the teacher seemed to like it.
+The next girl up wasn’t much better, but at least her skill on the harp was above entry-level.
+The subject of the song was unclear to everyone, but the teacher seemed to like it.
 He applauded with vigour.

 It was the third performer that made Rose want to disappear.
-Brittany made her way down to the little stage with flair befitting a theatre star.
+Brittany made her way down to the little stage with calculated flair befitting a theatre star.
 Her venomous smile found Rose and grew wider.
-She wiggled her fingers in a gesture that was everything but friendly.
+She wiggled her fingers in a gesture that was anything but friendly.

 "Is it okay if I ask my friend to help me out?"
 Brittany asked the teacher with a darling smile and a tone sweet as honey.

-“Of course.
-Working together is one of the key pillars of education at Bardic,” the teacher lied; or he believed the brochure promises, because so far Rose hadn’t noticed any community spirit.
-It seemed to be every man for themselves in here.
+"Of course.
+Working together is one of the key pillars of education at Bardic," the teacher lied.
+Or perhaps he actually believed the brochure’s promises?
+Rose certainly hadn’t noticed any community spirit so far.
+It seemed to be every student for themselves in here.

-Brittany called down one of the sycophants, a young man smitten with her.
-He played his lute well.
-“Like we practised,” Brittany whispered loudly to the longhaired youth with the shaggy beard.
+Brittany called down one of her ever-present sycophants, a young man with a shaggy beard who was obviously smitten with her.
+He played his lute well, Rose recalled.
+"Like we practised," Brittany whispered loudly to the long-haired youth.

 It was a child’s nursery rhyme.
 It was hell.